 Never use the respirator without a complete lens system in place.
-A complete lens system includes the fixed inner lens, middle lens, perforated cover lenses, and lens gasket.
+A complete lens system includes the fixed inner lens, intermediate lens, and/or perforated outer lenses.
 The fixed, inner lens provides support for the window gasket.
 If the gasket is not adequately supported, leaks can occur which could permit entry of toxic and hazardous dust or abrasive into the helmet.

 3.2.1 The lens system is an important part of the respirator assembly.
-The helmet is supplied with an inner lens that is secured by the window gasket.
-To protect the inner lens, a middle lens and up to three perforated cover lenses are securely held in position by the lens gasket and frame.
+The helmet is supplied with an inner lens that is secured by the lens gasket.
+To protect the inner lens, an optional intermediate lens and perforated outer lenses are securely held in position by the window frame.
+Always use an inner lens and one or